postsharp/postsharp.github.io/_posts/2020-11-20-per-request-logging.md

 important to be able to decide, at run time, which requests need to be logged.
 You may choose to disable logging by default and to enable logging only for select requests only.

-We call that that *per-request* or, more generally, *per-transaction* logging.
+We call that *per-request* or, more generally, *per-transaction* logging.

 It has been possible to do per-request logging with PostSharp for a long time, but with PostSharp 6.8, it becomes really easy.